19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 77\.—(1) The moneys in the Mosque Building and Mendaki Fund shall be used —

-(a) for the purpose of building mosques in Singapore and for purposes connected therewith, including such extension, alteration, reconstruction or restoration of any existing mosque or any part thereof and such other building works as the Majlis may approve;
+(a) for the purpose of building and maintaining mosques, and premises or facilities for conducting religious education, in Singapore and for connected purposes, including —

+(i) any extension, alteration, reconstruction or restoration of the whole or part of any existing mosque, or any existing premises or facilities for conducting religious education, and any other building works, that the Majlis may approve; and

+(ii) any purchase of any land, obtaining or renewal of any lease, tenancy or other interest in land, or obtaining or renewal of a licence to occupy land, that the Majlis may approve;

+[Act 33 of 2017 wef 01/10/2017]

 (b) for the payment of contributions to Yayasan Mendaki;